mathgens/mathgens.github.io/polars.md

     *2b* petals.

 -   Each petal is *a* units long.
+-   The period of these graphs is always π.

 ### Lemniscates

-Each petal is of a length.
+Each petal is of length $$a$$.

 $$r^{2} = a^{2}sin2\theta$$
 - Symmetrical to $$\theta = \frac{\pi}{4}$$ (the same as y = x)